trumpfheller/trumpfheller.github.io/epistemologicalTree.md

 ---

 - Knowledge is based on reflected, processed information.
-And information is gathered data.
-Data can be symbols and signs.
+- Information is gathered data and provides meaning and relevance to data.
-- There is no way in telling with whcih we started.
+- Data is raw, unprocessed facts and figures.
-- To get from cave paintings to AI, humans had to develop a way to conserve data, information and knowledge - each step, each item through time.
+- There is no way in telling which was first.
-- brains and memory containers.
+- Now, to get from cave paintings to AI, humans had to develop a way to conserve data, information and knowledge - each step, each item through time.

 | <span style="width:250px">**BCE**</span> | **milestone** |
 |---|:---|